Homeland Party Code of Conduct

 While we have the right to freedom of expression in the UK, there are also laws and social etiquette prohibiting certain speech.
 As such, there are some restrictions on speech at our events and online.
 This includes, but is not limited to:

-• expressions of hatred towards someone or a group of people on account of their colour, race, sex, disability, nationality, ethnic or national origin, religion, gender or sexual orientation;
+1. Expressions of hatred towards someone or a group of people on account of their age, race, sex, disability, nationality, ethnic or national origin, religion, or sexual orientation etc;

 There are potential legal consequences for such speech and so it will not be tolerated either online or at our in-person events.